GregorBudweiser/pdf-nano/README.md

 The main feature is PDF-Nano's small size.
 Compiled to wasm, it weighs **less than 64kb**, making it suitable for embedded devices.
 To keep the code/binary small only a minimal set of features have been and will be added.
 Currently the following is supported:
 - Text (Latin-1 charset support only)
-- Lines
-- Tables (fixed layout)
-- Colors (font, storke, fill/table background)
-- Alignment (left, center, right)
+- Basic options for fonts, colors and alignment
-- Optionally repeat table header on new page
+- Lines and tables (fixed layout, optionally repeat table header on new page)
+- Page numbers in footer

 Nice to have at some point:
 - Unify/improve handling of text/table styles